aylinmarie/clean-eats-app-project-2/README.md

 ## Future Developments

-* Show the dishes that are "Clean Eats" friendly at each restaurant
+* Show the dishes that are "Clean Eats" friendly for each restaurant